sailpoint-oss/developer.sailpoint.com/docs/extensibility/transforms/operations/reference.md

   - **type** - This must always be set to `reference`.
   - **name** - This is a required attribute for all transforms.
 It represents the name of the transform as it will appear in the UI's dropdown menus.
-  - **id** - This ID specifies the name of the pre-existing transform you want to use within your current transform.
+  - **attributes.id** - This specifies the name of the pre-existing transform you want to use within your current transform.

 - **Optional Attributes**
   - **requiresPeriodicRefresh** - This `true` or `false` value indicates whether the transform logic should be reevaluated every evening as part of the identity refresh process.